sacred-harp-minutes/sacred-harp-minutes/docs/how-to-setup-a-year.md

 In the example below, we use the year _1957_.
 Substitute other years as appropriate.

 1. Upload the entire `1957` directory on your local machine as a subdirectory of the `sacred-harp-minutes-preservation` repository.
+See [instructions](https://github.com/sacred-harp-minutes/standard-git-commands).

 2. Create a new repository with the name `1957`